+There were substantial barriers to entry to homesteading, and homesteaders took on enormous risk in the five years required to file a homestead patent.
+One of the most significant obstacles to entry was the need for capital to build a successful farming operation: contemporary writers estimated that potential homesteaders required \$600 to \$1000 to start a farm \citep{deverell1988loosen}.
+The high cost associated with starting and maintaining a farm casts doubt on the safety valve hypothesis \citep{danhof1941farm}, and the effectiveness of the land policies such as the HSA as a wealth-building tool was limited by the binding capital constraints faced by small farmers \citep[p.~35]{gates1996jeffersonian}. \citet{poulos2023gender} further contributes to this discussion by examining the 1901 Oklahoma Land Lottery, demonstrating gender differences in leveraging lottery wealth for land purchases and homestead patents, with female winners more effectively using lottery wealth to overcome liquidity constraints in entrepreneurial activities.

-Homestead policies were often exploited by speculators and corporations through fraudulent filings.
-Speculators and corporations engaged in the practice of paying individuals to stake out homesteads in order to extract resources from the land with no intention of filing for the final patent.
-In the South, these ``dummy entry-men'' were used by timber and mining companies to extract resources while the cash entry restriction of the SHA was in effect.
+Homesteading was a risky venture: over the period of 1910 to 1919, out of 604,092 homestead entries in the U.S., totaling over 128 million acres, only 384,954 (63.7\%) resulted in successful patents \citep{shanks2005homestead}.
+At least part of the discrepancy between homestead entries and filings, however, may be explained by fraudulent filings.
+Speculators and corporations engaged in the practice of paying individual to stake a claim in a homestead, with no intention of completing the patent, in order to extract resources from the land \citep{gates1936homestead}.
+In the South, these ``dummy entrymen'' were used by timber and mining companies to extract resources while the cash entry restriction of the SHA was in effect.
 When the restriction was removed, there was no need for fraudulent filings because the larger companies could buy land in unlimited amounts at a nominal price \citep{gates1940federal, gates1979federal}.
-The same pattern of fraudulent filings existed in the West, where \citet{murtazashvili2013political} argues that speculators benefited disproportionately from public land policies because the economic balance of power tilted toward the wealthy. \citet{gates1942role} characterizes western speculators who bought land in bulk prior to the 1889 restriction as being influential in state and local governments, resistant to paying taxes, and opposed to government spending.
+The same pattern of fraudulent filings existed in the West, where \citet[p.~216]{murtazashvili2013political} argues that speculators benefited disproportionately from public land policies because the economic balance of power tilted toward the wealthy. \citet{gates1942role} characterizes western speculators who bought land in bulk prior to the 1889 restriction as being influential in state and local governments, resistant to paying taxes, and opposed to government spending.